PATRIC3/p3_docs/docroot/common_tasks/gui_tasks.rst

 Create an Annotated Genome from a set of contigs and Estimate its Quality
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-PATRIC provides an annotation service that constructs a private genome from
+BV_BRC provides an annotation service that constructs a private genome from
 contigs and produces a quality report.
 See :doc:`/tutorial/genome_annotation/annotation`
 for instructions on submitting the contigs, and :doc:`/tutorial/genome_quality_report/genome_quality_report`
 to read the quality report.
 A sample contigs input file and the resulting job output